Marvin-Brouwer/FluentSerializer/doc/local-github-actions/run-github-actions-locally.md

-# Setup act locally
+# Test the GitHub actions locally

-This is a guide to  make you able to run the github actions locally.
+This is a guide to help you run the github actions locally.

 # WSl